English: % of [specify the target group] whose employer regularly covers their health insurance

 Depending on the context you operate in, decide whether you will collect the required information from the employers or from the workers:

 - If you target a very specific group of people that have only a limited number of employers (e.g. employees of 10 garment factories) that are willing to provide you with the required data, collecting data from the employers is likely to be easier.
 You will have to review the relevant documentation (e.g. contracts with insurance companies, recent payments, etc.) and count the number of workers whose employer covers their health insurance.
 Crosscheck the validity of the data with randomly selected workers.
-To calculate the indicator’s value, divide the number of workers with health insurance paid by the employer by the total number of workers and multiply the result by 100 to convert it to a percentage.
+To calculate the indicator’s value, divide the number of workers with health insurance paid by the employer by the total number of workers.
+Multiply the result by 100 to convert it to a percentage.

 - If you target people working for many different employers or if the employers are not willing to provide you with the required data, collect it using interviews with a representative sample of the target group members.
 If possible, crosscheck the validity of their responses by interviewing at least a smaller number of their employers (that are willing to tell you the required information).
-To calculate the indicator’s value, divide the number of workers reporting that their health insurance is paid by the employer by the total number of workers and multiply the result by 100 to convert it to a percentage.
+To calculate the indicator’s value, divide the number of workers reporting that their health insurance is paid by the employer by the total number of workers.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by gender, age groups and the types of business the workers’ employers are engaged in.